axywe/digit-recognition/README.md

 - **F1 Score**: The harmonic mean of precision and recall.
 - **Precision**: The number of true positives divided by the number of true and false positives.
 - **Recall**: The number of true positives divided by the number of true positives and false negatives.

+## Credits

+This project is based on the SimpleNN repository by [ArtemOnigiri](https://github.com/ArtemOnigiri).
+You can find the original code [here](https://github.com/ArtemOnigiri/SimpleNN).